-- Choose not to use cannabis - If you choose to use cannabis, don't drive when you are high.
-The effects of cannabis can be felt for up to three hours after the last consumption and can last in your body for weeks - Don't get into a car with someone who has been using cannabis. - Don't mix cannabis with alcohol or other drugs. - Don't use cannabis before or during school. - Understand that smoking cannabis if you are underage, could land the person who supplied you with the cannabis with significant fines or jail time. - Get help if you think your cannabis use is getting out of control.
+- Choose not to use Cannabis. - If you choose to use Cannabis, don't drive when you are high.
+The effects of Cannabis can be felt for up to three hours after the last consumption and can last in your body for weeks - Don't get into a car with someone who has been using Cannabis. - Don't mix Cannabis with alcohol or other drugs. - Don't use Cannabis before or during school. - Understand that smoking Cannabis if you are underage is illegal.
+While there are no criminal charges or fines in place for underage users, the intent of the Cannabis Act is to discourage consumption by youth - Get help if you think your Cannabis use is getting out of control.
 (You can see your family doctor without the doctor telling your parents as the doctor must maintain your confidentiality.
 You can go to a community health care clinic or walk-in clinic, or use the Kids' Help Line)